 iFilmGroup Drama Therapy Workshop

-Acting is an activity in which a story is told and played out by means of its enactment by an actor or actress who adopts a character.
-The power of acting out our feelings and emotions can be quite powerful and through this art form can help people to deal with things they personally don’t always know how to say or express.
+Acting is an activity in which a story is told and played out employing its enactment by an actor or actress who adopts a character.
+The power of acting out our feelings and emotions can be quite powerful and through this art form can help people to deal with things they don’t always know how to say or express.

 iFilmGroup shares the mission of providing a safe, supportive and creative environment that allows personal expression and encourages personal growth as well as allowing positive changes in their lives in a meaningful way.